luiszugasti/IconMatch/README.md

 Install the project using Python 3.8; then install the requirements in the requirements.txt file.
 A sample demo of how the engine works so far can be found within the icondetection module.

+## Key Features

+- Detection of areas with a high likelihood of being clickable icons.
+- Detection of closest rectangle to point of interest (be it gaze, or mouse as in the examples)

 ## Usage

-You can use [box.py](https://github.com/luiszugasti/IconMatch/blob/main/icondetection/box.py) as a default entry point.
+You can use the functions as shown in [demo.py](https://github.com/luiszugasti/IconMatch/blob/main/icondetection/demo/demo.py) as a default entry point.

 In the below example, the main set of functions is called within a callback function, as this allows the threshold value to be controlled from a GUI in OpenCV.

     def threshold_callback(val):
         """
-    Function modified from this tutorial:
         Takes a value of threshold for the canny edge detector and finds the bounding rectangles of appropriate edges within an image.
         """

         # accept an input image and convert it to grayscale, and blur it
         gray_scale_image = grayscale_blur(src)

         # determine the bounding rectangles from canny detection
         _, bound_rect = canny_detection(gray_scale_image, min_threshold=val)

         # group the rectangles from this step
+        global grouped_rects
         grouped_rects = group_rects(bound_rect, 0, src.shape[1])

         # (for display purposes) use the provided rectangles to display in your program
-    _render_rectangles(grouped_rects, bound_rect, src)
+        render_rectangles(grouped_rects, src.copy(), "Grouped Rectangles", desired_color=(36, 9, 14))
+        render_rectangles(bound_rect, src.copy(), "Original Rectangles", desired_color=(96, 9, 104))
+        candidate_rectangle_demo()

 ## Roadmap

+*✔ denotes an available API, ❌ denotes a WIP API*

+- ✔ Detect regions of interest with moderate accuracy
+- ✔ Detect candidate region based on proximity
-Currently focusing on detection of "icon-like" objects on the screen.
+- ❌ Detect icon-like objects on the screen

-Next steps are to provide context into detected icons for easier usage of the computer.
+- ❌ Context provision into regions of interest

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **genuinely appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)